ibm-cloud-docs/logs-router/migration.md

 ### Step 1.2: Generate a V3 configuration from your existing V1 configuration
 {: #v3-migration-s1-configure-v3-generate}

-The current migration process requires that you being the migration by generating a configuration from the existing V1 setup.
+The current migration process requires that you begin the migration by generating a configuration from the existing V1 setup.
 This step will create routes and targets based on the V1 targets.

 ```sh
 curl -X POST \